hmagan/img-to-amogus/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  -size SIZE  Integer representing the size length of square images, and the
+  -size SIZE  Integer representing the side length of square images, and the
               length of the shortest side in rectangular images (16 by default).
 ```